-3. FINANCIAL INSTRUMENTS
+2. FINANCIAL INSTRUMENTS

-The organization's financial instruments include cash, guaranteed investment certificates, amounts receivable, accounts payable and accrued liabilities.
+The organization's financial instruments include cash, amounts receivable, accounts payable and accrued liabilities.
 Amounts receivable, accounts payable and accrued liabilities are initially recorded at fair value and are subsequently recorded net of any provisions for impairment in value.
-Guaranteed investment certificates are recorded at cost plus accrued interest, which approximates fair value.